Some of the Sights in London

 Big Ben

 Here are a couple of shots of the famous "Big Ben".
-It is attached to the Houses of Parliament as you can see from the photo on the right.
+It is attached to the Houses of Parliament as you can see from the photo on the left.
 This is all in the same area as Westminster Abbey.